 When North Carolina flea market vendor Carney Alexander is murdered with one of his own collectible knives, amateur detective Laura Fleming and her college professor husband work their way through a batch of colorful suspects.

-Rock and roll writer Zoe Szabo trades in her career in LA to become a reporter in western Massachusetts.
+Rock ’n roll writer Zoe Szabo leaves her career in LA to become a reporter in western Massachusetts.
 When she finds the body of a young Cambodian woman in a car in a seedy mall parking lot, she is drawn into a murder investigation.

 Zoe Barlow, living in an old house on Cape Cod, finds the skeletons of four infants hidden in hatboxes in her attic.
 Then her baby son disappears.
 In her search for her son, she uncovers a tale of murder, lust, and family secrets.

 The Mysterious Cape Cod Manuscript.

 Retired school teacher Marguerite Smith’s ex-husband turns up dead and she becomes the prime suspect.
 Does a mysterious book hold the answer to the identity of the real killer?

 Why did Karen Nichols jump to her death from the top of the Boston Custom House?
 Hardboiled private eye Patrick Kenzie and partner Angie Gennaro investigate.